dev-loop8/.github/profile/README.md

 **Engineering Excellence** - We maintain high standards in code quality, architecture, and system design.
 Every solution is built to be maintainable, scalable, and performant.

-**AI-First Mindset** - We leverage artificial intelligence not as a buzzword, but as a practical tool to solve complex problems efficiently and effectively.
+**Action-Oriented AI** - We leverage AI not just for chat, but for **action**.
+We build agents that perform tasks, connect APIs, and drive real business outcomes.

 **Business-Driven Development** - Technology serves business goals.
 We focus on delivering measurable value and ROI through our solutions.